smartcontractkit/chainlink/examples/ropsten/README.md

 Now that your Consumer contract is deployed to Ropsten, you need to send some Ropsten LINK to it.

 - Open your favorite wallet (MEW, MyCrypto, etc.) and connect to the Ropsten network
+- Go to the Send tab in MEW or MyCrypto
+- Access your wallet using Metamask
 - You may need to add the Ropsten LINK token to the wallet so that it recognizes it
   - Contract address: 0x20fe562d797a42dcb3399062ae9546cd06f63280
   - Token Symbol: LINK
   - Decimals: 18
-- Send LINK to the deployed address of your Consumer contract
+- Send LINK to the deployed address of your Consumer contract (1 LINK is enough)

 ## Call the Consumer Contract to Request Data from Chainlink